-5. Authority to Appoint in Office as Independent Non-Executive Director
+5. Authority to Continue in Office as Independent Non-Executive Director

-"THAT authority be and is hereby given to Dato' Hazli Bin Ibrahim, to appoint as Independent Non-Executive Director of the Company pursuant to the Malaysian Code on Corporate Governance 2012."
+"THAT authority be and is hereby given to Dato'Hazli Bin Ibrahim, who has served the Board as Independent Non-Executive Director of the Company for a cumulative term of more than eight (8) years since 2010, to continue to act as Independent Non-Executive Director of the Company pursuant to the Malaysian Code on Corporate Governance 2012."